-By focusing on intent, regardless of if it’s a feature page or a blog post or a larger guide, you can be sure that you are targeting your potential customers at a point where they’re considering a solution like yours or at least are problem aware (they’re trying to solve it on their own).
+By focusing on intent, regardless of if it’s a feature page or a blog post, or a larger guide, you can be sure that you are targeting your potential customers at a point where they’re considering a solution like yours.

-When thinking about content for your company, think about a scale from 1-10 where 1 content is extremely relevant and high intent.
+When thinking about content for your company, consider a scale from 1-10 where 1 content is extremely relevant and high intent.
 10 content is not very relevant to your offering, but your ideal customer also has that problem.

 Promotion Rules Everything

-In the past, from about the inception of SEO until around 2014/2015, it was possible to easily achieve top (or at least top 3) rankings by building on a trusted platform, writing some “SEO blog posts,” and building some backlinks to your site via whatever link building strategy you desired to use.
+In the past, it was possible to easily achieve top rankings by building on a trusted platform, writing some “SEO blog posts,” and building some backlinks to your site via some form of link-building strategy.